 I’m retired senior executive and father of two grown up children.
-Born in UK, I have worked across Europe, Asia and North America in the past 38 years.
-I progressed up to a senior executive role in a Fortune 500 company before I decided to have my 2nd career as a Mental Health Counsellor.
-My extensive career and life experiences, and two masters level education on clinical counselling and a business discipline, allow me to counsel, mentor and coach adults with career issues, relationship issues, problems that need discussion, clarification and ideas, and assist in finding solutions for life/work/career issues.
+Born in the UK, I have worked across Europe, Asia and North America in the past 38 years.
+I progressed up to a senior executive role in a Fortune 500 company before I decided to have my second career as a Mental Health Counsellor and Coach.
+I have extensive career and life experiences and two masters level educations on clinical counselling and a business discipline.

-I focus on career, men’s and relationship issues.
-Apart from wanting to know how your past brought you to where you are today I do not focus a great deal on emotions and your past.
+My style focuses on coaching and discussion on men’s issues, career issues from the most junior to senior posts, general anxiety and anger management.
+I’m a solution focused and cognitive behaviour therapist.
+Apart from wanting to know how your past brought you to where you are today I do not focus a great deal on the past.
 Instead I work on current and present behaviors and help you articulate where you would like to see yourself, helping you bring clarity to your situation through good discussion, ideas and possible solutions.

 Isabella (S. P.) Jiang, Counsellor, MA, RCC, BBRS

 I am a British Columbia Registered Clinical Counsellor, and a member of British Brainworking Research Society.
 I provide individual and couple counselling for adults from the age of 18 to seniors for anxiety, depression, anger issues and traumas in English and Mandarin Chinese.

 My practice focus is with clients suffering from life and/or career transition, or relational issues either with parents, partners or children, or clients who find it hard either to start a relationship or maintain a relationship.
 In addition, I provide pre-marital counselling for young couples to help them preparing their new life with less stress and anxiety.
 I also work extensively with Chinese-speaking international students, who need help either on emotional stress, social anxiety, academic pressure, and/or life coaching.